 Thankfully, there is plenty of information about anxiety out there.
 It is important to note that if you feel anxious every once in a while, you likely are not experiencing chronic anxiety or any other anxiety-related disorders.

-Separation anxiety disorder, for instance, is when there is intense anxiety whenever that person is not around a family member or significant other.
+Separation anxiety disorder, for instance, is when there is intense anxiety whenever that person is not around a family or significant other.
 That separation anxiety can be related to anxiety depression, where feelings of strong sadness become common.

 Generalized anxiety disorder GAD is just as it sounds: The fears for this type of anxiety disorder include very generalized things and a constant fear or dread.
 Generalized anxiety disorder GAD can be a common link between anxiety and depression and anxiety and phobias.